datocms/old-website/src/docs/content-delivery-api/filtering.md

 }
 ```

 You can also combine AND and OR logical expressions.
-For example, the folling
+For example, the following
 query will return all the point of interest located in New York that either have
-a rating greater than 4 or are a restourant:
+a rating greater than 4 or are a restaurant:

 ```graphql
 {